 Visual Thinking Strategies (VTS) is a research-based teaching method that improves critical thinking and language skills through discussions of visual images.
 VTS encourages participation and self-confidence, especially among students who struggle.
 VTS is easy to learn and offers a proven strategy for educators to meet current learning objectives.

 The MFA and Boston Public Schools (BPS) have had a decades-long standing partnership.
 While the Museum has served schoolchildren throughout the city from its first days, a formalized relationship with BPS began in the 1960s.
 Since that time, the MFA has worked closely with BPS to provide opportunities for BPS students to visit the museum and engage with our collections as a part of their classroom curriculum each year.

-As of the 2013-2014 school year, we have seven partner schools: the Henderson Inclusion Elementary School and the Harbor Pilot Middle School in Dorchester; the Josiah Quincy School in Chinatown, the Joseph Hurley School and the William Blackstone Elementary School in the South End, the Margarita Muniz Academy in Jamaica Plain, and the East Boston Early Educattion Center in East Boston.
+As of the 2014-2015 school year, we have six partner schools: the Josiah Quincy School in Chinatown, the Joseph Hurley School and the William Blackstone Elementary School in the South End, the Margarita Muniz Academy in Jamaica Plain, and the East Boston Early Education Center and the Samuel Adams Elementary School in East Boston.

-The MFA has partnered with this independent alternative school since its inception, six years ago.
-The 20 students in each cohort come to the Museum twelve times during the course of their 14-month tenure at BA, participating in Visual Thinking Strategies discussions, sketching in the galleries, and hosting an annual Family Night where they introduce their parents to this Museum—for which they have come to feel such ownership.
+The MFA has partnered with this independent alternative school since its inception 10 years ago.
+The 20 students in each cohort come to the Museum multiple times during the course of their 14-month tenure at Beacon Academy, participating in Visual Thinking Strategies discussions, sketching in the galleries, and hosting an annual Family Night where they introduce their parents to this Museum—for which they have come to feel such ownership.
 Some Beacon Academy students go on to apply to be a part of the MFA’s Teen Arts Council, and are able to deepen their relationship with the Museum in this way.